muzudho/kifuwarabe-tic-tac-toe/README.md

 # Kifuwarabe's tic-tac-toe

-A small example for practicing the UCI and USI protocol programs.
+A small example before developing computer chess and computer shogi.
 Tic-tac-toe is an unspecified UXI protocol.
 X has no meaning.
 Come see the repository.